Human rights in Egypt

-International human rights organizations, such as the aforementioned HRW and Amnesty International, report that as of January 2020, there are some 60,000 political prisoners in Egypt.
-Other complaints made (by Human Rights Watch) are of authorities harassing and detaining "relatives of dissidents abroad" and use of "vague 'morality' charges to prosecute LGBT people, female social media influencers, and survivors of sexual violence".
+International human rights organizations, such as the aforementioned HRW and Amnesty International, have alleged that as of January 2020, there are some 60,000 political prisoners in Egypt.
+Other complaints made (by Human Rights Watch) are of authorities harassing and detaining "relatives of dissidents abroad" and use of "vague 'morality' charges to prosecute LGBT people, female social media influencers, and survivors of sexual violence."

 The Egyptian government has frequently rejected such criticism, denying that any of the prisoners it holds are political prisoners.

-In Egypt's latest (2018) presidential election, al-Sisi won 97% of the vote after all credible challengers withdrew, "citing personal decisions, political pressure, legal troubles, and unfair competition".
-In the 2020 parliamentary election a "progovernment coalition" won an "overwhelming majority of seats" in Egypt's parliament, although "domestic and international organizations" expressed concern that "government limitations on association, assembly, and expression severely constrained broad participation in the political process", according to the U.S. Department of State.
-A 2019 constitutional change allowed El-Sisi to remain in power until 2030 instead of 2022.
+In Egypt's most recent presidential election, el-Sisi won 97% of the vote after "all credible challengers withdrew, citing personal decisions, political pressure, legal troubles, and unfair competition."
+In the 2020 parliamentary election, a "pro-government coalition" won an "overwhelming majority of seats" in Egypt's parliament.
+However, "domestic and international organizations" expressed concern that "government limitations on association, assembly, and expression severely constrained broad participation in the political process," according to the U.S. Department of State.
+A 2019 constitutional change also extended presidential terms from four to six years and permitted the current incumbent president to run for a third and final term (without otherwise tampering with the presidential two-term limit), thus hypothetically allowing him to remain president until 2030 if he were to win the 2023 presidential election.

 The worst mass killing in Egypt's modern history occurred on 14 August 2013 during the dispersal by police of a sit-in held by supporters of the late Mohamed Morsi, where hundreds of protesters were killed.